 A. Protecting High Value Cards

 If your order contains high value cards ($25 or more), you can put each valuable card into its own sleeve and then inside a top loader.
-All cards should then be sealed in a team bag, and placed inside a small bubble mailer and shipped first class with tracking.
+All cards should then be sealed in a team bag, and placed inside a small bubble mailer and shipped USPS Ground Advantage with tracking.
 Make sure the cards do not have room to move around inside the mailer. *Please do NOT sleeve every card, only the valuable cards!*

 3- Practice Proper Packaging